-Brittany is a fantasy land of wonderful crepes.
-We would spend a week of vacation there every year (often in Carnac) with my parents when I was younger.
-We would eat crepes every single night, to the sparkly-eyed delight of my sister and myself, and over time we had built quite a little itinerary of favorite crêperies to visit.
-In Brittany, savory crepes are made with buckwheat flour and are called “galettes“, whereas sweet crepes are made with wheat flour and are called “crêpes”.
+Brittany is a fantasy land of crêpes.
+My family and I would spend a week of vacation there every year, often in Carnac.
+We would eat crêpes every single night, to the sparkly-eyed delight of my sister and myself.
+Over time we built an entire itinerary of favorite crêperies to visit.

 - 200 grams (7 ounces) buckwheat flour